Angatar/mailman2/README.md

 ## Using with Kubernetes

-You can use as templates the YAML files (deployment, service, load-balancer, ingress) provided in the k8s directory of the [code repository](https://github.com/Angatar/mailman2) for a fast set up with kubernetes.
+You can use as templates the YAML files (deployment, service, load-balancer, ingress) provided in the k8s directory of the [code repository] for a fast set up with kubernetes.

 ## Using with docker-compose

-A ```compose.yaml```file and its related ``.env``` file (optional) for the environment variables, are provided in the docker-compose directory of the [code repository](https://github.com/Angatar/mailman2) to serve as template for fast set up with docker-compose.
-In case you decide to make use of the ```.env``` file it has to be created in the same directory than the ```compose.yaml``` file to be used by docker-compose during your deployments.
+A `compose.yaml` file and its related `.env` file (optional) for the environment variables, are provided in the docker-compose directory of the [code repository] to serve as template for fast set up with docker-compose.
+In case you decide to make use of the `.env` file it has to be created in the same directory than the `compose.yaml` file to be used by docker-compose during your deployments.

-You can complete the compose.yaml and .env with the environment variables listed in the [ENVIRONMENT section](https://github.com/Angatar/mailman2#environment)
+You can complete the compose.yaml and .env with the environment variables listed in the [ENVIRONMENT section](https://github.com/Angatar/mailman2#environment).

-Then simply run your compose file with ```docker-compose up -d``` and visit your $URL_HOST/$URL_ROOT/admin to start managing your mailing lists (indicate the mapped port after the URL_HOST if required).
+Then simply run your compose file with ```docker-compose up -d``` and visit your `$URL_HOST/$URL_ROOT/admin` to start managing your mailing lists (indicate the mapped port after the URL_HOST if required).

 Don't forget to visit the logs of the mailman container you have created: